MichaelCurrin/daylio-csv-parser/docs/usage.md

 );
 ```

-SQLite's default behaviour it to set the affinity for each column to TEXT (see [Datatypes in SQLite Version 3](https://www.sqlite.org/datatype3.html)).
+SQLite's default behavior it to set the affinity for each column to TEXT (see [Datatypes in SQLite Version 3](https://www.sqlite.org/datatype3.html)).
 Numeric calculations may still be done as if the columns were numeric.
 You may change the column types if you wish, by altering the table, or by creating a table with the same name manually _before_ doing the import.

 ### 2. Use